bhuwanb23/profitpulse/README.md

-# 🚀 SuperHack AI - AI-Powered Profitability & Growth Intelligence Platform
+# 🚀 ProfitPulse AI - AI-Powered Profitability & Growth Intelligence Platform

 > **Transform your MSP operations into strategic growth with AI-driven financial insights**

 ## 🎯 Overview

-SuperHack AI is an AI-powered platform designed to help Managed Service Providers (MSPs) and IT teams convert operational data into actionable financial insights.
+ProfitPulse AI is an AI-powered platform designed to help Managed Service Providers (MSPs) and IT teams convert operational data into actionable financial insights.
 It integrates with SuperOps and other IT management tools to provide real-time profitability analysis, revenue leak detection, and growth recommendations.

 ## 📊 Business Impact Analysis